gheenie/py-bike-shop/readme.md

 ---

-## Day 2 - Exceptions
+## Exceptions

-Now we've learnt about Exceptions and how to handle and test them let's put it into practice.
+Now we've built all our components, bikes and service team, its time we look at Exceptions and how to handle and test them.
+Let's put it into practice.

 Have a look at the classes you've created and think about what could go wrong and how you might handle that?
 Here's a couple of ideas to get you started: